seinecle/mk99/docs/generated-slides/subdir/week-3_temp_pdf.md

 - not fall in the trap of thinking bigger software / data scientists will solve a marketing problem.

 //ST: !

+[start=2]
 2. on segmentation:

+//ST: !
-- you must be able to use "clustering" in a conversation in marketing analytics.
+- you must be able to understand what "clustering" means.

 - you must understand the principles of k-means and hierarchical clustering